Mann Cup: History

-It was donated in 1910 by Sir Donald Mann; prior to then, the Minto Cup was the senior amateur championship trophy.
+It was donated in 1910 by Sir Donald Mann; Prior to 1910, the Minto Cup was the senior amateur championship trophy.
 The Mann Cup was originally a challenge trophy, but in 1925 the champion New Westminster Salmonbellies turned the trophy over to the Canadian Lacrosse Association who instituted a national playoff system.
 The challenges and championships for the Mann Cup were played by the rules of traditional field lacrosse until 1932, when box lacrosse was adopted by the Canadian Lacrosse Association.
 The first indoor Mann Cup was played at Maple Leaf Gardens in Toronto in October 1932.

 There have actually been three Mann Cup trophies in existence - the original and two replicas.
 The original 1910 trophy was in use from 1910 until 1985, when it was retired permanently to the Canadian Lacrosse Hall of Fame.
 A replica trophy, which has a larger and taller base than the original 1910 trophy, was in use and awarded to teams from 1986 until 2004 when it was destroyed in a bonfire mishap in Peterborough.
 The second replica replaced the first replica in 2005, and its appearance mirrors the previous 1986 replica trophy and not the original 1910 trophy.

 Notable series

 1914 Calgary Chinooks dispute

 In 1914, the Vancouver Athletic Club defeated the Calgary Chinooks and Brampton Excelsiors in Mann Cup challenge matches but the Mann Cup Trustees disputed the status of one of the Vancouver players in the series versus Brampton.

 Despite the views of British Columbia lacrosse, national lacrosse and amateur athletic organisations that supported Vancouver's position, the trustees instead awarded the cup to the Calgary Chinooks on September 29, 1914.
 Vancouver however held on to the gold trophy and refused to turn it over to either the trustees or the Chinooks.
-On December 7, 1914, the Canadian Amateur Lacrosse Association overruled Mann Cup trustee Joseph Lally and awarded the cup to the Vancouver Athletic Club.
+Later that year, the Canadian Amateur Lacrosse Association overruled Mann Cup trustee Joseph Lally and awarded the cup to the Vancouver Athletic Club.